KyleM73/human-robot-collision-RL/README.md

-#USER GUIDE
+# USER GUIDE

-##SECTIONS
-    ###SETUP
+## SECTIONS
+### SETUP
-    ###RUNNING THE CODE
+### RUNNING THE CODE
-    ###DIRECTORY STRUCTURE
+### DIRECTORY STRUCTURE

-##SETUP
+## SETUP

 **this module was tested with python 3.9.7**

 if using a virtul env (conda,venv, etc.), create an environment with python>=3.8

 in the terminal:
 'python -V'
-        if the result is not greater than 3.8.x -> everywhere this guide says 'python' replace 'python' with 'python3.x' for x = 8 or x = 9 from outermost folder (/human_robot_collision_RL),
-        RUN 'pip install -e .'
-    this will create the 'human_robot_collision_RL.egg-info' folder
-    make sure that the libraries in setup.py are installed in the terminal:
+if the result is not greater than 3.8.x -> everywhere this guide says 'python' replace 'python' with 'python3.x' for x = 8 or x = 9 from outermost folder (/human_robot_collision_RL), 'pip install -e .' this will create the 'human_robot_collision_RL.egg-info' folder make sure that the libraries in setup.py are installed in the terminal: to verify,
-        to verify,
 'python setup_test.py'
 result should be 'SETUP PASSED'

-##RUNNING THE CODE
+## RUNNING THE CODE

 to test the simulation environment  : see script/RLenv.py to train the model                  : see script/learning.py to evaluate the model               : see script/evaluate.py to view model evaluation online     : see save/Experiment_*/videos to change reward parameters         : see script/config/rewards.py to change reward function           : see script/RLenv.($CLASS)._evaluate()

 after calling script/learning.py, you will see the following line:
 'Logging to ./human_robot_collision_RL/log/Experiment_*/****_****_*'
-    after learning is complete (or simultaneously in a separate terminal), RUN 'tensorboard --logdir ./human_robot_collision_RL/log/Experiment_*/****_****_*'
-    this command will give you a host to connect to via a browser
+after learning is complete (or simultaneously in a separate terminal), RUN 'tensorboard --logdir ./human_robot_collision_RL/log/Experiment_*/****_****_*' this command will give you a host to connect to via a browser
 example: 'localhost:6006/'
 COPY and PASTE this address into a web browser to access tensorboard logging

-##DIRECTORY STRUCTURE
+# DIRECTORY STRUCTURE

     /human_robot_collision_RL
         /setup.py